 Grapple Move: Every character can grab enemies, beat on them while held, and then throw them in any of the four cardinal directions for damage.
 Melee even offers a score bonus, "Compass Tosser", for using all four throw attacks during a match.
 Link and Samus can also use their grab moves (the hookshot and grapple beam, respectively) to grab onto walls and pull themselves up.

-Guide Dang It: L-cancelling in SSB 64 and Melee.
+L-cancelling in SSB 64 and Melee.
 It's a technique that involves you pressing shield as you land with an aerial attack, completely negating landing lag in the former game and cutting the landing lag in half in the latter game.
 While an intentional feature that's vital for the competitive play in the two games, the technique isn't mentioned anywhere in the manuals or the games, and isn't even officially acknowledged online, outside the obscure, only in Japanese website for the original game (where it's referred to as Smooth Landing).
 Because of this, some players thought the technique was unintentional and the result of a bug.
+It was likely removed in Brawl because of this.

 In Brawl, there's the really useful pivot grab, a new type of grab not referred to anywhere in the manual nor ingame, and is not performed by the CPUs at all.
 Like the L-cancelling example above, the only place it's officially referred to is in a minor blurb in a "quick techniques"§ion on the official website (though this time the official site can be read in more than Japanese).